 We believe America’s workers have a right to safe workplaces where their psychological health is recognized as a vital component of their overall well-being.
-All people – regardless of their gender, race, disabilities, sexual orientation, age, income, faith, and political affiliations – deserve to lead healthy and productive lives and to work in safe environments free from abuse and oppression.
+All people – regardless of their gender, race, ethnicity, ability, sexual orientation, gender identity, age, income, immigration, faith, and political affiliations – deserve to lead healthy and productive lives and to work in safe environments free from abuse and oppression.

 End Workplace Abuse strives to protect and promote workers’ right to psychological wellness – critical to physical health, by advocating for the elimination of abusive behaviors (bullying, mobbing, and harassment) from the American workplace.
 We achieve our mission by organizing and leading a collective movement advocating for psychological safety at work.
 We lobby for protective legislation and policies, raise public awareness about psychological harm at work, build leaders who campaign for abuse-free workplaces, and collaborate with other organizations advancing workers’ rights.
 Because bias and prejudice are often an integral part of workplace abuse, we advocate for protections against discrimination.